mothur/mothur.github.io/_wiki/Mothur_v.1.3.0.md

 nearly 100 users.
 Thanks to the 347 of you for your continued support!
 It was great to meet so many people at the 2009 ASM General Meeting in Philadelphia, PA and to hear what people are up to.
-The skinny on [ my poster](Media:ASMPoster.pdf) is that I reanalyzed the Sogin pyrosequencing dataset of 222,000 V6 tags in under 6 hrs on my Mac laptop.
+The skinny on [ my poster](https://mothur.s3.us-east-2.amazonaws.com/wiki/asmposter.pdf) is that I reanalyzed the Sogin pyrosequencing dataset of 222,000 V6 tags in under 6 hrs on my Mac laptop.
 Most of that time was spent calculating the pairwise distances, which we have parallelized so you can use up to 4 processors.